The D'Alembert System: An Introduction for Beginners

 Pros

 The D'Alembert system is easy to apply, even for outright beginners.
 There are only a few rules to learn, and no mathematical formulas are required.
-This makes it ideal for players who are still trying to learn or master the game.
+This makes it a straightforward system that is easy to understand but requires cautious application to avoid financial losses.
 That is different from saying that it is unsuitable for more experienced players.
 Those players know that it is good to have a plan before hopping onto any table, and for some, D'Alembert might be the preferred style of play.

 Cons